NetComposer/nksip/doc/api/service.md

 ```
 Updates the callback module or options of a running Service.

-You can change any configuration parameter on the fly, except for transports.
+You can change any configuration parameter on the fly, even for transports.
 See [Configuration](../reference/configuration.md).

 ### get_all/0